INTRODUCTION TO IMC

 - Formulate direct marketing recommendations for a brand and recognize the key components of a direct marketing approach.

-- Evaluate the methods marketers can use to evaluate the effectiveness of an IMC campaign.
+- Evaluate the methods marketers can use to assess the effectiveness of an IMC campaign.

 - Apply IMC principles and practices to develop a comprehensive IMC plan for a brand.